LottieManser/snakemake-executor-plugin-pbs/README.md

 default-resources:
     mem: "8"
     walltime: 1:00
+    ncpus: 1

+set-resources:
+    gpu_job:
+        mem: "4"
+        walltime: 5:00
+        ncpus: 1
-    cpus: 1
+        ngpus: 1
+        gpu_type: "A40"
 ```

 where this can be placed in a `pbs` directory in the working directory, and passed to snakemake via `--profile pbs`.
+If resources are not listed under rule names in the `set-resources` section (such as those for `gpu-job` in this example), then they will be taken from `default-resources`.